-Keith Makin, a former director of social services with more than 30 years experience in the social care field, will lead the independent lessons learnt review which will consider the response of the Church of England and its officers to the allegations against John Smyth.
-Keith has led on a number of serious case reviews and has chaired several local safeguarding partnerships.
+Keith Makin, a former director of social services with more than 30 years of experience in the social care field, will lead the independent lessons learnt review which will consider the response of the Church of England and its officers to the allegations against John Smyth.
+Keith has led several serious case reviews and has chaired several local safeguarding partnerships.

 The Terms of Reference show that the review will also consider the response of the other organisations involved; Winchester College, the Titus Trust, and the Scripture Union, to the extent that those organisations are willing to co-operate.

-Keith has chaired several local safeguarding partnerships and has led on a number of high profile reviews and inquiries into safeguarding concerns.
+Keith has chaired several local safeguarding partnerships and has led on several high profile reviews and inquiries into safeguarding concerns.

 2017 Church of England statements on Smyth abuse

 - Statement on behalf of the Archbishop of Canterbury

 - Comment by the Archbishop of Canterbury in response to the statement by the Bishop of Guildford

 2018 statement on death of John Smyth